Legislation Supported by the FOP in the 118th Congress

 - S. 5056 (Grassley, R-IA), the “Stop the Importation and Manufacturing of Synthetic Analogues (SIMSA) Act,” which will add a Schedule A to the existing five schedules of the Controlled Substances Act, allowing synthetic analogues to be prohibited;

-- S. 5060 (Cornyn, R-TX) the “Providing Resources, Officers, and Technology to Eradicate Cyber Threats (PROTECT) Our Children Act, which would reauthorize the Internet Crimes Against Children (ICAC) Task Force program for three years;
+- S. 5060 (Cornyn, R-TX), the “Providing Resources, Officers, and Technology to Eradicate Cyber Threats (PROTECT) Our Children Act, which would reauthorize the Internet Crimes Against Children (ICAC) Task Force program for three years;

 - S. 5128 (Casey, D-PA), the “Interdiction of Fentanyl in Postal Mail at Federal Prisons Act,” which would authorize the Director of the Bureau of Prisons (BOP) to evaluate correctional facilities’ capabilities to protect staff and detainees from exposure to synthetic drugs and opioids and implement appropriate protective measures as a result of the findings;